FAIR-by-Design-Methodology/ATRIUM/resources/syllabus.md

 ![Header with Skills4EOSC funding information](./attachments/header.png)

-# Title of training
+# ATRIUM trainings: FAIR-by-Design Methodology for learning resources

 {!RELEASE_NOTES.md!}

-# Type (Course/Workshop/Webinar)
+# Webinar

-## Date/Time: when it will be offered
+## Date/Time:

-- put available from date if it is self-paced
+- Session 1: March 14th 2025, 10.00 - 12.30 CET
+- Session 2: March 21st 2025, 10.00 - 16.00 CET

 ## Location

-- where it will be available
-- physical location
+- Zoom
-- URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform
+- URL link room is sent to registered participants only via email

 ## Training Description

-- what is the main goal/purpose of this training
-- short training description
+This training program is designed to equip participants with the knowledge and practical skills to create and enhance learning materials using the FAIR-by-Design Methodology.
+It begins with a theoretical foundation, exploring the core principles of FAIR (Findable, Accessible, Interoperable, Reusable) and their application in the development of learning materials.

+The program then transitions to a hands-on workshop, where participants assess and improve the FAIRness of existing learning materials, covering metadata enhancement, accessibility improvements, and reusability strategies.
+Through practical exercises, participants gain experience in applying the FAIR-by-Design stages to create sustainable and impactful educational resources.

-## Target audience: target audience description
+## Target audience: ATRIUM instructional designers

-## Expertise Level / Skill Level: Beginner / Intermediate / Advanced
+## Expertise Level / Skill Level: Beginner

 ## Primary Language: English